-In this article, we will be discussing the useful cases of split unix command with examples.
-We will also be discussing the tr and tee commands
+In this article, we will be discussing the use cases of the split Unix command with examples.

-This command is widely used to split the files into smaller small for variour purpose like parallel processing.
+(3) This command is widely used to split the files into smaller small ones for various purposes like parallel processing.
 You have 1000 lines command where each command can be executed parallelly, then you can split the files in example 4 files and execute them parallely to finish the processing in time.

-Other example would be split the big files and then transmit over network so that we dont get disconnection issues
+(4) Another example would be to split the big files and then transmit over the network so that we dont get disconnection issues

 How to split the files based on lines